JEFRIN-55/Module-18/Prim's Minimum Spanning Tree (MST) Algorithm.md

 		self.V = vertices
 		self.graph = [[0 for column in range(vertices)]
 					for row in range(vertices)]

-	# A utility function to print the constructed MST stored in parent[]
 	def printMST(self, parent):
 		print ("Edge   Weight")
 		for i in range(1, self.V):
 			print (parent[i], "-", i, "  ",self.graph[i][parent[i]])

-	# A utility function to find the vertex with
-	# minimum distance value, from the set of vertices
-	# not yet included in shortest path tree
 	def minKey(self, key, mstSet):

-		# Initialize min value
 		min = sys.maxsize

 		for v in range(self.V):